laurensdewaele/laurens.codes/content_draft/blog.md

 Of course you can do it easily via wordpress or pre-built themes and stuff like that.
 In my opinion, if you're a **frontend** developer, you have to make it yourself from scratch.
 And no, you can't use gatsby or any other frontend framework for this.
 Pick the right tools for the job.
 This is a blog.
 I mean, come on 😅.

-Sooo, I wanted my blog to as simple as possible, for me to write and deploy.
+Sooo, I wanted my blog to as simple as possible, for me to write the content and deploy.
 I like to keep things simple, and I was wondering whether it would make sense to write my blogs in markdown instead of html.
 I chose markdown, however, looking back, I'm not entirely convinced.

 Pros: